 I qualified as a doctor in 1984, and trained as a GP with hospital jobs and community jobs over a 10 year period whilst I moved around with my husband who was in the military.
 My community job involved Community Paediatrics where I assessed children with learning difficulties, as well as performing developmental and health checks.
 One of my hospital jobs was psychiatry.
 I became a GP proper in 1998, and was a partner in Looe Health Centre for 13 years.
 I resigned from the partnership to carry on working as a locum in Cornwall and Plymouth.

 I now help to run the Plymouth Sessional GP group which is an educational and support group for GP’s who work as locums and sessional doctors.
-I have interests in mental health and rehabilitation, with personal family experience of serious mental health disorders, and have also learnt a lot from my husband who has been involved in many projects to help excluded and vulnerable people get back into skills, education and training.
+I have interests in mental health and rehabilitation, and have also learnt a lot from my husband who has been involved in many projects to help excluded and vulnerable people get back into skills, education and training.
 I believe that there are many non pharmaceutical ways of augmenting health and healing which are important to engage alongside medication and medical interventions in mental and physical ill health, in prevention of ill health and promotion of good health.
 I am proud to be a trustee of Pentreath which puts into practice my beliefs with great success.

 Mark has worked in health and social care for 37 years in England and New Zealand.
 Mark is a UK qualified mental health nurse and New Zealand qualified general and obstetric nurse.
 Mark’s career has included clinical, executive director and management responsibilities.
 During recent years Mark has practised as a Cognitive Behavioural Therapist.
 Since retiring in 2016 Mark spends his time on his small holding in addition to supporting his local village activities and charity volunteering.